pali-english/pali-english.github.io/README.md

 rid of craving, free of blemish,
 having struck down the arrows flying to future lives,
 this bag of bones is their last.

+    Niṭṭhaṅgato: having reached the end, having gone to the final goal, having arrived at completion
+    Asantāsī: not terrified, unafraid, confident
+    Vītataṇho: rid of thirst, free from craving
+    Anaṅgaṇo: without blemishes, pure
+    Acchindi: has cut off, has destroyed
+    Bhavasallāni: the arrows of becoming, the arrows of existence, the darts of rebirth
+    Antimoyaṁ: this is the last
+    Samussayo: aggregation, heap, pile (often used to refer metaphorically to the body, as a "heap of bones")

 Vītataṇho anādāno,
 Niruttipadakovido;